meta-learn/meta-learn.github.io/2020/index.md

    We cannot confirm this yet, but it is most likely that we will have at most one registration to offer per accepted paper.
 -->

+## Review Process

+### Reviewing Mentorship

+This year we are trialing a new reviewer mentorship scheme, which we hope will improve the future pool of expert reviewers in machine learning.
+Junior reviewers will be able to provide reviews in a guided setting and will be linked with senior reviewers who will give them feedback and advice throughout the reviewing process.
+It is our hope that this will be a useful learning experience for reviewers and improve the overall quality of reviewing.

+In order for this to be feasible, all submissions will be asked to provide **two** contacts who have agreed to review for the workshop.
+These volunteers can, of course, be authors of the submission, or people who have agreed to review on behalf of the authors.
+Depending on their experience reviewing, these contacts will be assigned to either a junior or senior reviewer role.
+All submissions will be ensured at least one senior reviewer, since we will still be directly recruiting for reviewers as in previous years.

+**If you would like to sign up, or recommend somebody, to be either a junior or senior reviewer, please fill out this [form](https://docs.google.com/forms/d/e/1FAIpQLSebBTVLq-IRwxsP857MmmTwtTBwyRamghnNLp71I9vr1q6-Jg/viewform?usp=sf_link) by 2 October 2020.**

+We anticipate that all reviewers will receive 2-3 papers to review, which will need to be finished by 23 October 2020.

 <!--
 ## Accepted Papers ##